The Kenbak-1 was marked for teaching students without any computer experience. So it's fairly easy to program.

 Divide by 7 and take the remainder.

-Now 0 is Sunday, the first day of the week, 2 is Monday, and so on.
+Now 1 is Sunday, the first day of the week, 2 is Monday, and so on.
+Zero is Saturday.

 An implementation of this is in the program below.
 Since John Blankenbaker would have to type each byte in by hand prior to a presentation, I suspect he aimed for the shortest code possible, and I think the below is the lowest number of entered bytes possible.

 In this program you pre-load the year since 1900, the day of the month, and the month into locations 000, 001, and 002 respectively.
-This is an odd order, year, day, month, but since the indexed addressing mode in the above step 4 wants the month in the x-register, this saves 2 entered bytes.
+This is an odd order, year, day, month, but since the indexed addressing mode in the above step 4 wants the month in the x-register, this saves some bytes to move data to the X register.

 While the above implementation is nice and short, it does fail for some dates after about 1977 due to a byte overflow.
-If the (YEAR) x 1.25 + (Day of Month) > 120 or so, the tally after step 7 will likely overflow past 127, and be seen as a negative number.
+If the (YEAR x 1.25 + Day_of_Month + month_table_value) > 127 or so, the tally after step 7 will likely overflow past +127, and be seen as a negative number.
 This gives a wrong answer.
-However, John used this program to demonstrate any date in the past, from 1900 to 1971 (the present, at that time) could be looked up (such as birthdays, anniversaries, and the like) so the program would work within the limited time range.
+However, John used this program to demonstrate any date in the past, from 1900 to 1971 (the present, at that time) could be looked up (such as birthdays, anniversaries, and the like) so the program probably worked for any date in the 1900's, in the past (prior to 1973.)

 A quick fix is to add two more instructions: If the tally after adding in the year is <0 (which means it overflowed, past 127) subtract 126 (which is a multiple of 7) and the day of week is the same, but the value is safely in positive range.

-After a recent conversation with John Blankenbaker, it became clear that the original 1971 program was slightly different.
-The 2 digit year, month, and day of month were indeed stored in registers prior to running the program, but they were stored in binary coded decimal (BCD). ie for a year of 1972, the hexadecimal number 0x72 would be ended on the front panel, which is much easier for the "user" than having to convert to binary octal.
-The conversion from this BCD to binary is not hard, but the above program will need to be modified to closer reflect the historical program.
+But soon after I started to write the above program, a conversation with John Blankenbaker made it clear that this is not how his original program worked.
+In the original Blankenbaker program, the 2 digit year, month, and day of month were indeed stored in registers prior to running the program, but they were stored in binary coded decimal (BCD). ie for a year of 1972, the hexadecimal number 0x72 would be entered on the front panel, which is much easier for the user than having to convert to binary octal.
+Jeff Jetton made the following program which does this BCD to binary conversion.